- When: 2nd & 4th Wednesday of the month

 - Cost: $2 – $10 to help cover costs

 Where the East and the West Converge

 Come and join our friendly group twice a month to discuss the synthesizing of Stoic and Buddhist teachings and practices into 21st century life.
-We offer a non-academic book discussion format where those interested in both Stoicism and Buddhism can come together and learn from the text being read and from each other through the guidance of our founding teacher, Rev. Senpai, a Stoic practitioner who is also an experienced Buddhist teacher.
+We offer a non-academic book discussion format in which those who are interested in both Stoicism and Buddhism can come together and learn from the text being read and from each other through the guidance of our founding teacher, Rev. Daishin Senpai M.A., whose is also a Stoic practitioner.
 Our approach is to learn about the art of living and to strive toward the unfolding of our human potential for inner happiness, flourishing, and enlightenment.